dudewad/gruntier/README.md

 # FTP tasks

 For the uninitiated, running the ftp deploy task is very handy.
 There are examples for dev, qa, and review, however they are all the same in theory - this is just a quick way to get a project that has multiple viewing locations for dev, qa and the client respectively.
 Also, note that there is an .ftppass.example file.
 To use it, remove the .example extension. **The .ftppass file should _never_ be checked into the project source control**.
 This file should be explicitly transferred from one developer to another to maintain security.
+The difference between standard ftp tasks and their code-only tasks is that they can be set up to upload only code, whereas the standard task would upload all assets.
+This is useful for making quick, iterative updates to the server without uploading all the assets, which can be time consuming (particularly with video in a project).

 # String-replace